How Do You Calculate Pain and Suffering?

 Why is My Car Accident Settlement Offer So Low?

-It is not uncommon to see people come in with a settlement offer from an insurance company that is well below the amount of the medical bills and say “I’m not trying to get rich, I just want a ‘fair’ settlement offer.”
+It is not uncommon to see people come in with a settlement offer from an insurance company that is well below the amount of the medical bills and say ‘I’m not trying to get rich, I just want a ‘fair’ settlement offer.’
 In reality, there is no such thing as a fair settlement offer.
-What seems fair to you may be entirely different to someone else.
+What seems fair to you may be entirely different from someone else.

-More importantly, insurance companies are not in the business of making “fair” settlement offers.
-They are in the business of collecting premiums and settling claims for as little of the collected premiums as they can.
-Thus, the initial offer is always going to be low.
-You don’t save money by giving away the farm.
+More importantly, insurance companies are not in the business of making ‘fair’ settlement offers.
+Sometimes the insurance company will even refuse to pay your medical bills after a car accident where their insured is obviously at fault.
+Remember, they are in the business of collecting premiums and settling claims for as little of the collected premiums as they can.
+Thus, the initial offer is always going to be a low offer.
+They don’t save money by giving away the farm.